Compound Poisson Point Processes, Concentration and Oracle Inequalities: Introduction

 \section{Introduction}

-Powerful and useful concentration inequalities of empirical processes have been derived one after another during several decades.
-The central task is to evaluate the fluctuation of empirical processes from some value (for example, its mean) in probability.
-Attention have upsurged in various area of research such as high-dimensional statistic, machine learning, etc. Various types of concentration inequality are mainly based on information of moments condition~(subgaussian condition), bounded difference condition, see \cite{Boucheron13}.
-However, few applicable results are known about concentration inequalities of negative binomial random variables.
-Note that Poisson distribution (the limit distribution of negative binomial is Poisson) is not subgaussian, but locally sub-Gaussian, see \cite{Chareka06}.
-With application to the segmentation of RNA-seq data, a known documental example is that \cite{Cleynen14} obtained a concentration inequality of sum of independent centered negative binomial random variables by using lemma 3 in \cite{Baraud2009}.
+Powerful and useful concentration inequalities of empirical processes have been derived one after another for several decades.
+Various types of concentration inequalities are mainly based on moments condition (such as sub-Gaussian, sub-exponential and sub-Gamma) and bounded difference condition; see \cite{Boucheron13}.
+Its central task is to evaluate the fluctuation of empirical processes from some value (for example, the mean and median) in probability.
+Attention has greatly expanded in various area of research such as high-dimensional statistics, models, etc. For the Poisson or negative binomial count data regression (\cite{Hilbe11}), it should be noted that the Poisson distribution (the limit distribution of negative binomial is Poisson) is not sub-Gaussian, but locally sub-Gaussian distribution (\cite{Chareka06}) or sub-exponential distribution (see Sect.~2.1.3 of \cite{Wainwright19}).
+However, few relevant results are recognized about the concentration inequalities for a weighted sum of negative binomial (NB) random variables and its statistical applications.
+With applications to the segmentation of RNA-Seq data, a documental example is that \cite{Cleynen14} obtained a concentration inequality of the sum of independent centered negative binomial random variables and its derivation hinges on the assumption that the dispersion parameter is known.
+Thus, the negative binomial random variable belongs to the exponential family.
+But, if the dispersion parameter in negative binomial random variables $X$ is unknown in real world problems, it does not belong to the exponential family with density